 A car accident can cause you to suffer from more than just physical injuries.
-The aftermath of an accident can damage victims emotionally, mentally, and financially, leaving a family to struggle for years to come.
-Many victims are understandably overwhelmed after a serious wreck.
+The aftermath of an accident can damage victims emotionally, mentally, and financially.
+As a result, a family could be left to struggle for years to come.
+Many victims are overwhelmed after a serious wreck.

 If you’re in this situation, you should know that legal aid may be available to you and your loved ones.
-With the help of a Cincinnati car accident lawyer from Bey & Associates, you may be able to recover compensation that can go towards medical bills, recovery costs, loss of wage costs, pain and suffering costs, and more.
+With the help of a Cincinnati car accident lawyer from Bey & Associates, you can recover compensation.
+That can go towards medical bills, recovery costs, loss of wage costs, pain and suffering costs, and more.

-Our personal injury firm has more than 20 combined years of experience helping victims of accidents throughout the United States.
+Our personal injury firm has more than 20 combined years of experience.
+We help victims of accidents throughout the United States.
 Our attorneys have the experience and resources to make a full recovery possible.

 Ohio Car Wreck Statistics and Facts

 There’s no denying the fact that Ohio has some of the busiest interstates and highways in the nation.
-The I-71 is the most obvious example, which is one of the most dangerous highways in all of the U.S. Anyone who’s ever gotten behind the wheel with a child in the back seat knows, however, that safety must be prioritized when driving.
+As a result, accidents happen often.
+The I-71 is the most obvious example.
+This is one of the most dangerous highways in the country.

 On a nationwide level, the statistics look even worse.
-According to national crash statistics from 2016, fatalities caused by the following factors increased during the past year:
+According to national crash statistics from 2016, accident-related deaths caused by the following factors increase:

 - Motorcyclist, pedestrian, and bicyclist deaths

-Any time a driver makes a careless decision, acts recklessly, or drives aggressively, they are risking their own life as well as the lives of those around them.
+Any time a driver makes a careless decision they are risking their own life as well as the lives of those around them.
 In the legal profession, we call these actions acts of negligence.
-All drivers have a responsibility to sensibly prioritize the health and safety of others.
+In other words, all drivers have a responsibility to sensibly prioritize the health and safety of others.

 What Causes Most Auto Accidents?

 On a nationwide level, and here in Ohio and around Cincinnati, negligence is one of the leading causes of car wrecks.
-Many accidents can be prevented if drivers remember to approach the task of driving seriously.
+Many accidents are preventable if drivers remember to approach the task of driving seriously.

 Below is a list of some of the most common factors that lead to car accidents nationwide:

 - Distracted Driving.
-According to the National Highway Traffic Safety Administration, almost 3,500 people died nationwide in auto collisions in 2016 that were caused by drivers who were distracted.
-All forms of being distracted count—from talking on the phone to texting, eating behind the wheel, checking a GPS monitor, or bending over to pick up a dropped item.
+According to the National Highway Traffic Safety Administration, almost 3,500 people died nationwide in auto collisions in 2016 that were caused by distracted drivers.
+All distractions count—from talking on the phone to texting, eating behind the wheel, checking a GPS monitor, or bending over to pick up a dropped item.

 - Drowsy Driving.
 It’s estimated that drivers who fell asleep at the wheel or were drowsy caused more than 72,000 crashes, 44,000 injuries, and 800 fatalities in 2013.
 According to the CDC, these numbers are an underestimate.